rosmatos/reports/README.md

 ## Requirements
 1. You will need install and setup docker and/or docker-compose.
 > Please see https://docs.docker.com/get-started/ and https://docs.docker.com/compose/install/ for instructions.
-2. An environment variable IDWALL_TOKEN must be exported (MAC or Linux) or created (Windows) with your authentication token value.
+2. An environment variable API_TOKEN must be exported (MAC or Linux) or created (Windows) with your authentication token value.

 For example, in MAC or Linux:
 ```
-export IDWALL_TOKEN="YOUR_TOKEN_HERE"
+export API_TOKEN="YOUR_TOKEN_HERE"
 ```

 ## How to run